manumendiolar/IMPIT_shiny/README.md

 # `IMPIT-a` <img src="www/images/icon_explore_2.svg" width="25" height="25">
 Provides a smooth workflow from importing raw data, exploring and defining episodes, to constructing IMPIT indices.
 Offers, as well, a suite of tools for index exploration before exporting it for posterior use.

+-----

+## Shiny App

 IMPIT-a was built in [R](https://www.r-project.org), an open source programming language using the [Shiny package](https://shiny.rstudio.com), a web application framework for R. Users will need to download [R](https://cran.uni-muenster.de/) in order to use IMPIT-a and we suggest the use of [RStudio](https://www.rstudio.com).
 R is completely free to use.
-All required code can be found in this github repository.

------

-## Shiny App

 The code located is located in [ShinyApp](/https://github.com/manumendiolar/IMPIT_shiny).